lraty-li/Elden-Ring-Mods/DOC/code_explanation_en.md

   - Build a secondary menu of chat options (specifically which sentence to choose), and according to the player's choice, call t000001000_x2226 to store the decimal number

 - def t000001000_x2224():
+  - The game uses a batch of event flags to control Melina's dialogue "said" only once.
+The mod uses this property to detect these event flags.
+When the player selects these dialogues in the vanilla(without mod) process of the game, the mod dialogue menu will show their options.
   - Add dialog options to secondary menu

 - def t000001000_x2225():